nghilevi/android-web-bar-laurea-app/README.md

 Also notice that this is just a prototype and I didn't hosted the whole app in a dedicated/real server.
 (The server do play an important role here, an obvious example is when you view the web app  on Github html preview at http://htmlpreview.github.io/?https://raw.github.com/vinhnghi223/Bar-Laurea-Menu-App/master/Bar-Laurea-Menu-Web-App/index.html, you can click on the select week button but unable to use edit functionality, the contrary things happens when you start using the same web app, with exact same source code,and in the same browser, on http://gdriv.es/barlaurea)

-Future Development
+Future development notes
 -------
-Finding what food will be servered at Laurea cafeteria has never been easier with this app.
-The idea is it's not only easy to use for the direct users, it also helps Laurea employees a lot in inputing, modifying and managing entries without any IT knowledge.
+Finding what food will be severed at Laurea cafeteria has never been easier with this app.
+The idea is it's not only easy to use for the direct users, it also helps Laurea employees a lot in inputting, modifying and managing entries without any IT knowledge.
 The app syncs dynamically and offer a good user experience.

 Even though possessing almost all core functionalities at the moment, the app needs to have an authentication as well as validation mechanism, especially for the front-end web module and a way to store, manage and retrieve data in multiple weeks, months, even years, even in offline environment.